Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

-Finally, note that the fraction of timeouts strongly depends on the number of alternatives~$a$, as Table~\ref{tab:afs:impact-num-alternatives-optimization-status} displays: For solver-based simultaneous search with $k=5$ and sum-aggregation, roughly 8\% of the white-box searches timed out for~$a=1$ but 20\% for~$a=3$ and 30\% for~$a=5$.
-While we grant solver-based simultaneous searches proportionally more time for multiple alternatives, the observed increase in timeouts suggests that runtime clearly increases super-proportionally, as we analyze next.
+Also, note that the fraction of timeouts in solver-based simultaneous search strongly depends on the number of alternatives~$a$, as Table~\ref{tab:afs:impact-num-alternatives-optimization-status} displays: For $k=5$ and sum-aggregation, roughly 8\% of the white-box searches timed out for~$a=1$, but 20\% for~$a=3$ and 30\% for~$a=5$.
+While we grant solver-based simultaneous searches proportionally more time for multiple alternatives (cf.~Section~\ref{sec:afs:experimental-design:approaches:alternatives}), the observed increase in timeouts suggests that runtime increases super-proportionally with~$a$, as we analyze later.

+For the heuristic search methods, Table~\ref{tab:afs:impact-search-fs-method-optimization-status} shows that \emph{Greedy Replacement} more often did not find a valid alternative (9.20\%) than solver-based sequential search (4.93\%).
+A similar phenomenon occurred for \emph{Greedy Balancing} (9.20\%) compared to solver-based simultaneous search (4.67\%).
+Such a result can be expected since both heuristic search methods stop early as soon as each feature is part of at least one alternative.

 \paragraph{Optimization time}